uvaai/ml1/10 week1/10 Elements of AI/content.md

 ### Getting Started

 Register as a student on [the Elements of AI website](https://course.elementsofai.com/).
+For this week you should complete the first three chapters:

+#### 1. What is AI?

-Read the first three chapters and complete all of the corresponding exercises.
+Read this chapter and complete all corresponding exercises.

-1. What is AI?
-2. AI problem solving
-3. Real world AI

-At the end of Chapter 1-3 there is an open question in Exercise 4, on the definition of AI.
-Make sure to *save your answer* to this question in a separate file somewhere, as you will need to hand it in as part of your written assignment for this week.
+**Note:** At the end of section *III.
+Philosophy of AI*, there is an open question in *Exercise 4* on the definition of AI.
+Make sure to save your answer to that question in a separate file somewhere, as you will need to hand it in as part of your written assignment for this week!

+#### 2. AI problem solving

+You should read this chapter, but the exercises here are optional.

+#### 3. Real world AI

+You only need to complete section *I. Odds and probability** for this chapter.
+The topics of Bayes rule and the Naive Bayes classifier will be covered in more detail in week 3 of this course.

-**You can submit your file using the submit tab on the "Turing's paper" page.**
+**You should submit your file for exercise 4 using the submit tab on the "Turing's paper" page.**